VirgilSecurity/react-native-virgil-crypto/README.md

     With [Carthage](https://github.com/Carthage/Carthage) add the following line to your `Cartfile`:

     ```
-    github "VirgilSecurity/virgil-crypto-x" ~> 5.0.0
+    github "VirgilSecurity/virgil-crypto-x" ~> 5.1.0
     ```

-    Then run `carthage update --plaform iOS` from inside the `ios` folder.
+    Then run `carthage update --platform iOS` from inside the `ios` folder.

     On your application target's “General” settings tab, in the “Linked Frameworks and Libraries” section, add following frameworks from the *Carthage/Build* folder inside your project's folder: